Raghav323/Alfetta/PID_Controller.md

 4.If you see oscillation, decrease the integrator gain by steps of 8 or 10 until the oscillation goes away.

-5. If you don’t seeoscillation, increase the integrator gain by steps of 8 or ten until you do.
+5.If you don’t seeoscillation, increase the integrator gain by steps of 8 or ten until you do.

-6. Try to find the gain where the system just breaks into oscillation, and then back the gain off by a factor of 2 or 4.
+6.Try to find the gain where the system just breaks into oscillation, and then back the gain off by a factor of 2 or 4.